 IACA is proud to offer the first global, postgraduate programme in anti-corruption - the Master in Anti-Corruption Studies (MACS).

-The structure of the programme is compact in order to accommodate working professionals who wish to continue pursuing their careers while participating.
+The structure of the programme is compact in order to accommodate working professionals who wish to continue pursuing their careers while advancing their knowledge and earning a degree.
 For this reason, the MACS runs over the course of two years, combining distance learning with seven on-site modules.

-In the programme’s participatory environment, participants have the opportunity to develop a strong network of professionals, which will assist them both during and after their studies.
+In the programme’s participatory environment, students have the opportunity to develop a strong network of professionals, which will assist them both during and after their studies.

-The MACS Academic Consortium includes Professor Susan-Rose Ackerman, Professor Nikos Passas, and Professor Mark Pieth.
-For each specific module, visiting professors and executive practitioners who lead in their field are brought in.
+The MACS Academic Consortium includes Professor Susan-Rose Ackerman (Yale University, United Stated), Professor Nikos Passas (Northeastern University, United States), and Professor Mark Pieth (Basel University, Switzerland).
+For each specific module, visiting professors and practitioners who lead in their field are brought in.

-The first edition of the MACS ran from December 2012 - December 2014, while the second cycle of the programme started in October 2014.
+The first MACS class graduated in December 2014 and the second class of the programme started in October 2014.